 Making strategic acquisitions and business combinations has been a significant part of Mood's historical growth.
-Our ability to continue to expand in this manner depends in large part on our ability to identify suitable acquisition targets and compete successfully with other entities for these targets.
 We completed the acquisition of Technomedia in December 2012, ICI in October 2012, BIS in May 2012, DMX in March 2012, and Muzak in May 2011, with the expectation that these acquisitions would result in strategic benefits, economies of scale and synergies.
 These anticipated benefits, economies of scale and synergies will depend in part on whether the operations of Mood Media, Technomedia, ICI, BIS, DMX and Muzak can be integrated in an efficient and effective manner.
 It is possible that this may not occur as planned, or that the financial and other benefits may be less than anticipated.
 In addition, management believes that the integration will give rise to restructuring costs and charges, and these may be greater than currently anticipated.
 Furthermore, the contracts governing the Company's recent acquisitions do include, and the contracts governing the Company's future business combinations and/or acquisitions may include, post-closing purchase price adjustments that require it to make additional payments to the relevant selling party post-closing and such payments could be greater than anticipated.
 The integration of the Company's ERP systems presents a risk to the Company and requires resources to accomplish, including capital expenses and personal time.